Enable Logging to Obtain Traffic Statistics

 Besides viewing events through Firepower Device Manager, which has a limited capacity to store events, you can selectively configure rules and policies to send events to an external syslog server.
 You can then use the features and additional storage of your selected syslog server platform to view and analyze event data.

 To send events to an external syslog server, edit each rule, default action, or policy that enables connection logging and select a syslog server object in the log settings.
+To send intrusion events to a syslog server, configure the server in the intrusion policy settings.
+To send file/malware events to a syslog server, configure the server on .

 For more information, see the help for each rule and policy type and also see Configuring Syslog Servers.